vaijab/puppet-pamlimits/README.md

 # puppet-pamlimits
 This module allows to manage `/etc/security/limits.conf` file.

+It is tested using Hiera with yaml backend on a puppet master.

 ## Parameters
 * `conf` - reads a supplied hash and compiles `limits.conf` file.
 See examples